CCI-MIT/POGS/README.md

 [![Travis build status](https://img.shields.io/travis/CCI-MIT/XCoLab.svg)](https://travis-ci.org/CCI-MIT/XCoLab)

+PLEASE DON'T COMMIT TO MASTER.

+The procedures are changing and have not yet been documented.

+There is an active developer working on this project, you can easily see from the commit logs.

+If you are having problems setting it up, you can contact me by email (You should have it).

 ## Simple download and play procedure

 1 Install [Docker](https://docs.docker.com/get-docker/)
 2. Clone this repository, and at the root directory run: